samopk9026/collectingQnA/README.md

 # collectingQnA
-This little py file is created to collecting all the qustions and the answers in the univers.
+This little py file is created to collecting all the qustions and the answers in the universe.
 So... help me with it!